lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 As we can see, the _names_ of the specifier cells must be known by the application; it is not possible to access the specifier cells by their index.
 The above example is again a simplified version of how devicetree APIs are used by device drivers: The node's specification is retrieved using a devicetree macro, and the specification is then passed along to the corresponding API function.

-We'll see how this works in detail in the next chapter, where we'll retrieve the associated `gpio` using `GPIO_DT_SPEC_GET`, and pass the specification to the matching `gpio_pin_configure_dt` function.
+We'll see how this works in detail in the next article, where we'll retrieve the associated `gpio` using `GPIO_DT_SPEC_GET`, and pass the specification to the matching `gpio_pin_configure_dt` function.
 We could, e.g., imagine writing a driver for a board's LEDs:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts